mimolabs/mimo-ce/README.md

 ### Hosting

-If you need us to host your
+If you need us to host your MIMO service, you can sign-up for one of the enterprise plans over (here)[https://oh-mimo.com/plans].

 ### Installation Support